Eight “contained” activations, from showrooms to mobile banks

 8. Internal Inspiration

-Compass Group, a global foodservice company, serves eight million meals from vending machines at restaurants, corporate cafes, schools and more.
+Compass Group, a global foodservice company, serves at least eight million meals from vending machines at restaurants, corporate cafes, schools and more.
 For its annual summit, it gathered corporate leadership to discuss company goals and inspire revolutionary dining experiences.
 Built from three shipping containers, a state of the art, farm-to-table cafeteria incorporated touchpoints such as a kitchen, serving area and a micro garden.
 Build: Boxman Studios, Charlotte, NC.